Chino Moreno

-Chino Moreno (born Camillo Wong Moreno, June 20, 1973) is an American musician who is best known as the lead vocalist, primary lyricist and contributing guitarist of the metal band Deftones.
+Camillo "Chino" Wong Moreno (born June 20, 1973) is an American musician who is best known as the lead vocalist and primary lyricist of the alternative metal band Deftones.
 He is also a member of the side-project groups Team Sleep, Crosses, and Palms.

 Moreno is known for his dramatic tenor voice and distinctive screams.
 In 2007, he was placed at number 51 in Hit Parader's "Top 100 Metal Vocalists of All Time".

 Early life

 Moreno was born in Sacramento, California, the second of five children.
 His mother is of Mexican and Chinese descent and his father is Mexican.
-The nickname "Chino" is the Spanish-language term for Chinese people, shortened from "Chinito" (little Chinese one), a moniker "given to him as a kid by his uncles because he looked predominantly Asian, when most Mexicans are mestizo."
+The nickname "Chino" is the Spanish-language term for Chinese people, a moniker "given to him as a kid by his uncles because he looked predominantly Asian, when most Mexicans are mestizo."

-He grew up in the Oak Park area and attended McClatchy High School, where he met Abe Cunningham and Stephen Carpenter, with whom he founded Deftones in 1988.
+He grew up in the Oak Park area and attended C. K. McClatchy High School, where he met Abe Cunningham and Stephen Carpenter, with whom he founded Deftones in 1988.
 Before becoming a professional musician, Moreno had a day job at Tower Records' shipping department.